dwyl/learn-devops/gogs/install-gogs-raspberrypi.md

 openssl req -new -newkey rsa:4096 -x509 -sha256 -days 365 -nodes -out MyCertificate.crt -keyout MyKey.key
 ```

-Accept all the defaults for the certificate creation
+Accept all the defaults for the certificate creation,
 this is just for use on your local network.

 2. Install Nginx